Is a ‘gas-led recovery’ a road to nowhere?

 Location: Zoom + Facebook Live

-Join us on Wednesday 31st March 2021 to hear from two excellent Speakers – Tony Wood and Bruce Mountain – on where gas fits into the picture for the Australian and Victorian energy mixes (if at all!).
+Join us on Wednesday 31st March 2021 to hear from two excellent Speakers – Tony Wood and Bruce Mountain – on where gas fits into the picture for the Australian and Victorian energy mixes.
+So where to now ?
+What does moving away from gas look like?

 Tony Wood is at the Grattan Institute.
 Tony has been Director of the Energy Program since 2011 after 14 years working at Origin Energy in senior executive roles.
 From 2009 to 2014 he was also Program Director of Clean Energy Projects at the Clinton Foundation, advising governments in the Asia-Pacific region on effective deployment of large-scale, low-emission energy technologies.
 In 2008, he was seconded to provide an industry perspective to the first Garnaut climate change review.

 How should Governments be approaching the situation, at Federal and State level?
-What should Lighter Footprints be saying in our Letters and meetings with our politicians?
+What should Lighter Footprints be advocating?

-How should Victorian Government do this?
+How should a Victorian Government implement this?
 How can Lighter Footprints support and advocate?

 Join us at 7.30pm, Wednesday 31 March on Zoom and Facebook Live.